-EVNTIDX uniquely identifies each hospital inpatient stay/event (i.e., each record on the STAZ file) and is the variable required to link hospital inpatient stay events to data files containing details on conditions and/or prescribed medicines (MEPS 2017 Medical Conditions File and MEPS 2017 Prescribed Medicines File, respectively).
-For details on linking, see Section 5.0 or the MEPS 2017 Appendix File, HC-197I.
+EVNTIDX uniquely identifies each hospital inpatient stay/event (i.e., each record on the STAZ file) and is the variable required to link hospital inpatient stay events to data files containing details on conditions and/or prescribed medicines (MEPS 2019 Medical Conditions File and MEPS 2019 Prescribed Medicines File, respectively).
+Beginning in 2018, EVNTIDX begins with the 2-digit panel number and ends with the 2-digit event type number.
+For details on linking, see Section 5.0 or the MEPS 2019 Appendix File, HC-213I.

 ERHEVIDX is a constructed variable identifying a STAZ record that includes the facility expenditures for the preceding emergency room visit.
-This variable is derived from provider-reported information on linked emergency room and inpatient stay events that matched to corresponding events reported by the household.
+For events where the provider-reported data are not available, this variable is derived from the final link between a hospital inpatient stay and an emergency room visit reported by the household (see Section 2.5.6.8).
+For events where the provider-reported data are available, this variable is derived from provider-reported information on linked emergency room and inpatient stay events that matched to corresponding events reported by the household.
 The variable ERHEVIDX contains the EVNTIDX of the linked event.
-On the 2017 STAZ file, there are 440 hospital stays linked to a preceding emergency room visit, that is, there are records with a valid ERHEVIDX value.
-ERHEVIDX has not been reconciled with the unedited variable EMERROOM.
+On the 2019 STAZ file, there are 1,156 hospital stays linked to a preceding emergency room visit, that is, there are records with a valid ERHEVIDX value.
 Please note that the physician expenditures associated with the emergency room visit remain on the emergency room file.